danns99/GDP-Arduino/README.md

 At each level in the directory of the project there is a `CMakeLists.txt` file which is used for building the executable.
 `CMakeLists.txt` in `source` contains the instructions for building an executable.
 The preprocessor definition `STATE_SPACE_MATRIX_SIZE` is used for determining what system of state-space matrices are used when building and running a simulation target:
-- `4`: Full state-space longitudinal equations are used
+- `4`: The full state-space longitudinal equations are used
 - `2`: The Short Period Oscillation (SPO) approximation of the state-space matrices is used.

 The SPO approximation reduces the full longitudinal model state matrices to: